ericvitale/ST-Revalver/README.md

 - Example 2: When a switch is turned on, open the valve.
 When the switch is turned off, close the value.
 - Example 3: When a switch is turned on, close the valve.
 When the switch is turned off, do nothing.
 - Example 4: When a switch is turned on, close the valve.
 When the switch is turned off, open the valve in 5 minutes.
+-
+**Temperature** - Open and close based on a temperature.
+This is not a finished feature.
+I also plan to allow you to tie it to a thermostat.

 ## Additional Features
 - Lights - Turn specified lights on when a valve closes.